 Above all, remember your child is still learning.
-This is a lot like when we trained our toddler for a sensory bin.
+This was a lot like when we trained our toddler for a sensory bin.

 5. Washable paint and water save the day.

-If there is one thing I have learned, it’s that if you catch wet paint quickly, it typically washes right off.
+If there is one thing I have learned, if you catch wet paint quickly, it typically washes right off.